benmoran56/esper/README.md

 Design
 ======

-* World
+* World Context

-A World is the main point of interaction in Esper.
-After creating a World object, you will use that object to create Entities and assigning Components to them.
-A World is also assigned all of your Processor instances, and handles smoothly running everything with a single call per frame.
+Esper uses the concept of "World" contexts.
+When you import esper, a default context is active.
-Of course, Entities, Components and Processors can be created and assigned, or deleted while your application is running.
+You create Entities, assign Components, register Processesors, etc., by calling functions on the `esper` module.
+Entities, Components and Processors can be created, assigned, or deleted while your game is running.
+A simple call to `esper.process()` is all that's needed for each iteration of your game loop.
+Advanced users can switch contexts, which can be useful for isolating different game scenes that have different Processor requirements.

 * Entities